cmiya/hello-world2/README.md

 # hello-world2

 Hello!
-I am a human who enjoys coffee and netflix!
+I am a HUMAN who enjoys coffee and netflix!

-I have a nice cat named *Poe*.
+I live in *Calgary.*